2016 Election Resources

 Searching for resources to teach your students about last night's vice presidential debate?
 C-SPAN Classroom has streaming video of the entire debate, or the option to watch the debate in 10 segments.

-- CLIP: Open discussion on the national debt (12:06
+- CLIP: (12:06

-- CLIP: Discussion on immigration policy (7:47)
+- CLIP: (7:47)

-- CLIP: How should we counter Russian aggression?
-(7:42)
+- CLIP: (7:42)

-- CLIP: North Korea and nuclear weapons (7:07)
+- CLIP: (7:07)

-- CLIP: Balancing your faith and public life (9:01)
+- CLIP: (9:01)

-- LESSON: Presidential Debate Analysis (Current and Historical)
+- LESSON: (Current and Historical)

-- HANDOUT: Debate Evaluation Guide
+- HANDOUT:

-- HANDOUT: Debate Discussion Questions
+- HANDOUT:

-- WORKSHEET: Historical Debate Videos
+- WORKSHEET:

 Tune into C-SPAN next Monday, September 26 for the first presidential debate of the 2016 general election to be held at Hofstra University in Hempstead, New York.
 The debate will start at 9:00pm ETwith our preview program beginning at 7:30pm ET.